In addition to observing the past for hindsights, it’s critical to look within to uncover insights.

 Your core values are essential.
 They represent your deeply held beliefs, your highest priorities.
 They are your north star, your guiding principles.
 They will serve as a manifesto for your career and your life.

 Your core values have always been there.
+They're in the significant stories of your past and present.
 They reflect the choices you’ve made and your desires.
 Likewise, when you’ve been frustrated or riled up, it’s probably because your core values were violated.

 Your core values will remain largely the same.
 Even when your interests and goals evolve, your core values are unlikely to change significantly.
 Of course, you may refine them as you foster more self-awareness.